If you want to sell products or services online that are not impulse purchases, you’re going to need a tool that will help with marketing automation.

 The tracking can be set up for online campaigns, but you can also use a specific landing page for offline campaigns so it is also possible to track their success, too.

 This is where fun begins: we can set up our automation!
-The types of automation you can implement are split up into Step Sequences, Date sequences and Active response.
+The types of automation you can implement are split up into step qequences, date sequences and active responses.

 A step sequence is a sequence of events that is performed automatically on a contact.
 You can manually assign a step sequence to a group of contacts, or automatically add a contact to a sequence when they fill out a particular a web form.

 For example, if someone signs up to your e-mail list and you automatically want to send them a downloadable guide you could set up this sequence.

 - Schedule step – This is when this sequence kicks off.
 You can make it start immediately after something happens (e.g. when a form is completed) or specify a later time/date etc.